 New licensees are required to provide the compliance control manual for review and approval prior to submitting building plan documents.
 The approved manual is utilized in the plant certification process.

-Refer to Compliance Manual Checklist for information to be included in the submittal.
+Refer to Compliance Manual Submittal for information to be included in the submittal.

 Design Structural Package submittal– plans/details/calculations submitted by a manufacturer licensed by The Arizona Department of Housing that outlines standard design construction practices of said manufacturer.